 Anguish and bitterness

 During the war Poles had become heroes, especially those in the RAF during the Battle of Britain.
 It must have been a very sobering time for the Polish soldiers who arrived in the UK in 1946 from Italy.
 Especially for those from the Eastern borderlands whose family lands had been annexed by the Soviet Union.
 One of my grandfathers didn’t even know if his wife and child were alive, having been told they had perished along with their home.
-After so much time together, their units had become their families.
-The Prime Minister Ernest Bevin, wanting to broker peace with the Soviet Union, wrote to each Polish soldier in March 1946 entreating them to return home, adding that assistance would be given if they felt they could not.
+After so much time together, the soldiers’ units had become their families.
+The Foreign Minister Ernest Bevin, wanting to broker peace with the Soviet Union, wrote to each Polish soldier in March 1946 entreating them to return home, adding that assistance would be given if they felt they could not.
 They must have been shaken at the news and uncertain of their future.

 “A good friend of mine with whom I had many conversations before he decided to go, he was of this opinion that we ought to go and fight from within.
 He stayed in the forces about a year or eighteen months and they accused him of working against the state and he was executed…. many, many were sent to concentration camps” (Mr Z, Sheffield, quoted in “War, Resettlement, rooting and ageing: An oral history study of Polish Emigres in Britain” by Michelle Winslow)